khairulslt/this-week-i-learnt/README.md

 - learnt how to implement cache expiry, [useful so your webapp will update to latest copy](https://www.imperva.com/learn/performance/cache-control/)

 ### Git
-- `git diff` useful display the difference before merging/pulling/pushing
+- `git diff` useful to display the difference before merging/pulling/pushing

 ## Monday - Friday (08/7/19 - 12/7/19)